Kidney disease innovation and research

 • RENTAC system: A new medicine delivery method that targets therapies directly to kidney cells.
 This could revolutionize treatments for kidney diseases like fibrosis.
 Targeted approaches offer a future where kidney disease treatments are more tailored.

-• Genetic testing helps identify CKD of unknown cause: A new study found that a type of advanced genetic testing, called massive parallel sequencing, can identify a genetic cause in about 17% of adults with unexplained CKD, especially in those diagnosed before age 50.
+• Genetic testing helps identify CKD of unknown cause: A recent study found that a type of advanced genetic testing, called massive parallel sequencing, can identify a genetic cause in about 17% of adults with unexplained CKD, especially in those diagnosed before age 50.
 The findings suggest that genetic testing can improve CKD diagnosis and care.

 If you're curious about testing, ask your doctor about available options, and follow updates as research continues.